 According to the US Centers for Disease Control (CDC), more than 7 million sports- and recreation-related injuries occur each year, and over half of them are experienced by children.
-The National Youth Sports Safety Foundation forecasts that over 3 million teeth will be knocked out annually during youth sporting events.
+Hospitals, for example, Medical City Kids Orthopedics (visit their website here for the statistics), see thousands of children every year with these kinds of injuries, and due to the fact that The National Youth Sports Safety Foundation forecasts that over 3 million teeth will be knocked out annually during youth sporting events, so do dentists.
 They also report that competitors without mouthguards are 60 times more likely to damage teeth.

 Although mouthguards are a relatively inexpensive way to decrease the risk of oral injury during sporting activities, most kids don’t wear them.
 In a survey commissioned by the American Association of Orthodontists, 67% of parents admitted their children play without.